Bachelor of General Studies

 Credits: 3

 This course is designed for both Biology majors and non-majors, and explores the principal lineages of organisms on earth: bacteria and archaea, fungi, protists, plants and animals.
 The relationships of these organisms to their environment and their influence in shaping that environment are examined.
 Evolutionary pathways and their influence on the diversity of extinct and extant organisms and the classification schemes that we use to distinguish them are discussed.
 The role that organisms (including humans) have played in the development and maintenance of major ecosystem processes are also studied.
 This course includes a lab component.
-PREREQUISITES: 60% in ELA 30-1 and 60% in BIO 30
+Prerequisite: English Language Arts 30-1 at 60%, and Biology 30 at 60%

 Hours: 84